 From India, Hyderabad

-Incidentally the act does not say principal employer is liable for gratuity, only pf, ESIC, wages, bonus, minimum wages.
-But spurts have granted it as liability if principal employer.
+Incidentally, the act does not state that the principal employer is liable for gratuity, only for PF, ESIC, wages, bonus, and minimum wages.
+Nevertheless, courts have granted it as a liability if the principal employer.

 So, your opinion will be appreciated in light of the above.